xrdocs/application-hosting/_tutorials/2016-05-10-iosxr-ansible.md

 vagrant ssh ubuntu
 ```

-Ubuntu is already configured via file "ubuntu.sh".
-No action required in this section!
+The Ubuntu instance is already configured via file ["ubuntu.sh"](https://github.com/Maikor/IOSXR-Ansible-tutorial/blob/master/ubuntu.sh).
+This section is only for the user's information.
 {: .notice--warning}

 >
 Let's review the content of configuration file "ubuntu.sh".
-First four lines responsible for downloading required packages for Ansible and updating the system.
+The first four lines are responsible for downloading required packages for Ansible and updating the system.
 >
 ```
 sudo apt-get update